 What kinds of things can genealogists infer from sets of tested marker haplotypes for men bearing the same surname?

-yDNA testing is therefore likely to occasionally disconfirm membership in an expected patrilineage group.
-Although a disruption of one’s established assumptions or conclusions may seem to be a negative outcome of yDNA testing (and it is certainly likely to be at least mildly disturbing), the possibility of such unexpected results actually represents one of the chief benefits of yDNA testing.
+ySTR testing can be expected occasionally to disconfirm membership in an expected patrilineage group.
+Although a disruption of one’s established assumptions or conclusions may seem to be a negative outcome of ySTR testing (and it is certainly likely to be at least mildly disturbing), the possibility of such unexpected results actually represents one of the chief benefits of ySTR testing.
 Where a fair amount of research has been done on a line, and testing is merely confirmatory of membership in an expected patrilineage, it may be reassuring, but it adds only a little to the strength of one’s much more focused genealogical theses.
 On the other hand, if an unexpected break in the lineage can be demonstrated, it is likely to set one off on new and productive research tracks.

 Second, if one is, after all, able to make a solid case from the evidence for each link of the paternal ancestral chain, it may be the evidence itself that is erroneous or incomplete.
 Record keepers made errors, then as now, which is why one tries to assemble several independent pieces of evidence, rather than relying on just one.